Flyfishing Patagonia

 The Three-Rivers and Three-Lodges Package

-SAMPLE ITINERARY: For the Three Rivers package, you'll enjoy the ease and benefit of staying “on property.”
-You'll stay at three expansive estancias, each ranch offering 10 to 40 miles of private river access.
-The first ranch you'll stay at is 20 minutes from Chapelco Airport.
+SAMPLE ITINERARY: For the Three Rivers package, you'll enjoy the convenience of staying "on property" throughout your trip.
+During the week, you'll stay at three expansive estancias, each offering 10 to 40 miles of private river access.
+Your first estancia is located just 20 minutes from Chapelco Airport.

-Day 1: The group arrives at the Chapelco Airport near the town of San Martin de Los Andes and is welcomed by the Chocolate Lab Expeditions team.
-Twenty-minute ground transfer to the Chimehuin River put-in.
-Float the Chimehuin.
-Riverside picnic lunch.
-Arrive at RiverHouse Lodge.
-Enjoy appetizers and wine before dinner.
+Day 1: You'll arrive at Chapelco Airport near San Martín de los Andes, where you'll be welcomed by the Chocolate Lab Expeditions team.
+After a 20-minute transfer to the Chimehuín River put-in, you'll begin your first float of the trip.
+Enjoy a riverside picnic lunch before continuing downstream to RiverHouse Lodge.
+In the evening, relax with appetizers and wine before dinner.

-Days 2: You'll float the Chimehuin, a classic crystal-clear freestone river with willow-lined banks and emerald blue pools.
-Rainbows and browns average 15-20", with good numbers of browns up to 24".
+Days 2: You'll float the Chimehuín, a classic crystal-clear freestone river with willow-lined banks and emerald-blue pools.
+Rainbow and brown trout average 15 to 20 inches, with good numbers of browns reaching up to 24 inches.
+You'll return to RiverHouse Lodge for dinner and your second night's stay.

-Day 3: You'll float the lower Chimehuin to the confluence with the Collon Cura, then take out and transfer to the Limay River Ranch and stay in deluxe cabins.
+Day 3: You'll float the lower Chimehuín to its confluence with the Collón Curá, then take out and transfer to Limay River Ranch, where you'll stay in deluxe riverside cabins.

-Days 4 and 5: You'll fish the middle Limay, a potent tailwater with some of the hardest fighting rainbows and shots at browns up to 30".
+Days 4 and 5: You'll fish the middle Limay, a legendary tailwater known for some of Patagonia's hardest-fighting rainbow trout and opportunities to catch brown trout measuring up to 30 inches.

-Days 6 and 7: You'll shift over to the Collon Cura, one of Patagonia's most prolific fisheries and great for wade fishing.
-You'll stay two nights at the Estancia Collon Cura.
+Days 6 and 7: You'll move to the Collón Curá, one of Patagonia's most productive trout rivers and an excellent destination for both floating and wade fishing.
+You'll spend your final two nights at Estancia Collón Curá.

 For All Three Rivers:

-Season: Peak fishing is from mid-December through April.
+Season: Peak fishing runs from mid-December through April.

 Group Size: A maximum of eight anglers per week.

-Boats: You'll float each river in high-end custom-built drift boats.
-They are the only outfitter in South America with a fleet of new boats every other season.
+Boats: Fish from high-end, custom-built drift boats.
+Chocolate Lab is the only outfitter in South America to renew its entire fleet every other season.

-Guides: Excellent English-speaking guides are experts in all aspects of fly fishing.
+Guides: Professional English-speaking guides with extensive knowledge of the rivers and all aspects of fly fishing.

-Equipment: Guides provide all flies.
-Upon request, they can supply fly rods and reels.
-Plan on bringing boots, waders, leaders, and tippets.
+Equipment: Your guides provide all flies and, upon request, can supply fly rods and reels.
+A $100 breakage fee applies per damaged rod.
+Guests should bring wading boots, waders, leaders, and tippet.
 A detailed tackle list is included in our confirmation packet.

 - Dane Huzarski